joohnyfranzen/GraphQl_Laravel_Example/README.md

         ): User! @create
 ```
 #
-Now you can create a new password and it gonna be hashed...
+Now you can create a new password and its gonna be hashed...

 In your auth.graphql, add a Mutation named login, with email, password and device, yes, device, long explanation.